Dorsa-amiri/Ball-and-Beam/README.md

 - Simulation scripts (`simulate.py`)
 - PID tuning procedure (Ziegler–Nichols + manual adjust)
 - Data logging and visualization
-- A dedicated **test mode** to verify motor functionality before full system integration.
+- A dedicated **test mode** to verify motor functionality before full system integration
-- Final and test Arduino codes to be uploaded soon.
+- Final and test Arduino codes to be uploaded soon

 ---

 ## 🎥 Image Processing (Optional)

-*Coming soon* – ideas:
-- Red-ball detection via OpenCV
+We wrote a **Python script** using `cv2.VideoCapture` for basic image processing based on color filtering:

+1. **Color Calibration**
-- Color thresholding on the marked ping-pong ball
+   - Placed three colored markers (red, green, blue) on the beam.
-- Feedback loop into control algorithm
-- A dedicated **image processing mode** will be tested independently.
+   - The green and blue markers are fixed 50 cm apart (start and end of beam) to map pixels to centimeters.

+2. **Filter-Based Tracking**
+   - Used simple HSV color thresholds in OpenCV (`cv2.VideoCapture`) to isolate the ping-pong ball.
+   - Ensured real-time performance by limiting processing to a cropped region around the beam.

+3. **Camera Stabilization**
+   - **Challenge**: Using a laptop webcam introduced occlusion at the beam edges.
+   - **Solution**: Employed the **DroidCam** app to turn a smartphone into a camera.
+We then streamed its video feed into Python, ensuring a full, unobstructed view and live distance readouts.

 ---